These are some known and not-so-known whitetail deer facts.

 The whitetail deer is the most popular game animal in North America, and folks all over the continent make it a yearly quest to harvest one in their sometimes too short window of opportunity.

-Even for those who don’t hunt, there’s rarely an occurrence in which they see a whitetail deer and don’t stop to observe it.
+Even for those who don’t often go deer hunting, there’s rarely an occurrence in which they see a whitetail and don’t stop to observe it.
 They’re a common sight in many places, but also a mysterious and confounding animal, especially for those who hunt them.

 More Whitetail Deer Posts